just1nseo/just1nseo.github.io/_posts/2024-07-13-layout-and-retouch.markdown

 venue: "Under Review"
 arxiv: https://arxiv.org/abs/2407.09779
 ---
 We show how shape reconstruction with 3D Gaussians can be expanded to include differentiable optical flow, colored mesh exports and more.
-We show how shape reconstruction with 3D Gaussians can be expanded to include differentiable optical flow, colored mesh exports and more.